Visual Occlusion Goggles Module

 User Interface

-Each connected device gets its own tab showing:
+Each connected device gets its own tab with controls and real-time feedback.

 | Element | Description |